 I added this page about how to get a copy of a stolen car or motorcycle report when Melvin wrote, “My motorcycle was stolen, NYPD came to the scene, and I made, and I filed a report then I obtained a report number now how do I get a copy of that report?”

 Note: This article shows how you can get a copy of a stolen car or motorcycle report in New York.
 We cannot help you unless you are injured in an accident.
 If you were injured in an accident, we can get a copy of a stolen car or motorcycle report for you.
 If you we not injured, but have a question, leave a comment below.

-Instead of a police report or police accident report which NYPD will file when there is an accident, NYPD will file a report called a Crime/Lost Property report for a stolen car or motorcycle.
+NYPD will file a police report or police accident report when there is an accident, but when a car or motorcycle is stolen, NYPD will file a report called a Crime/Lost Property report for a stolen car or motorcycle.

 How to Get a Copy of a Stolen Car or Motorcycle Report in NYC From NYPD